 - Upright baby – Once your baby sits up, you can use that to your advantage!
 I frequently nursed my son with him sitting on my lap facing me.
 I could even recline a little, which took even more stress off my back.

 - Standing with baby in a carrier – Nursing while baby-wearing is not only for times when you are on the go!
-Nursing with your baby in a sling, wrap or soft structured carrier while standing is a great way to give your back a break from sitting so much.
+Nursing with your baby in a sling, wrap, or soft structured carrier while standing is a great way to give your back a great break from sitting.
 Check out Babywearing International for local meet-ups to try out different carriers or get help with one you already own.

-Below are my top three exercises to help relieve breastfeeding back pain.
-Read on for how to perform them.
+Below are my top four exercises to help relieve breastfeeding back pain.
+Always remember to do deep breaths while performing them.

 Shoulder blade squeezes